Frequently Asked Questions About Louisville Medical Malpractice

 Is it true that medical malpractice cases are very expensive to investigate?
 What will that mean in my case?

 Some cases of overt negligence (such as when a surgeon removes the wrong kidney) do not require extensive medical expert testimony.
 Any reasonable person will realize that negligence occurred in such a case.
 Other medical malpractice cases are much harder to prove and discovery may be costly.
 An experienced medical malpractice attorney will help you weigh the costs and potential recovery, to help you decide whether a lawsuit will be cost-effective in your case.

-    After a medical mistake in a hospital, I was approached by someone with a clipboard offering to pay for my necessary repeat surgery and provide me with a cash settlement.
+After a medical mistake in a Louisville hospital, I was approached by someone with a clipboard offering to pay for my necessary repeat surgery and provide me with a cash settlement.
 Should I accept this offer or might I lose this opportunity if I file a lawsuit?

-    A quick settlement offer is usually a sign that you should talk to an attorney immediately.
+A quick settlement offer is usually a sign that you should talk to a Louisville attorney immediately.
 Signing away your rights prematurely may leave you in a lurch if your condition worsens or if there is more to your medical injury than meets the eye.
 Be safe and get legal counsel before accepting this kind of offer.